-Also called Treasury Bills, they are short-term debt securities issued by the US government.
-Maturities are usually a year or less and typically run 13, 26 and 52 weeks.
+Also called Treasury Bills, these are short-term debt securities issued by the US government.
+Maturities are usually a year or less and typically run 13, 26 or 52 weeks.
 Trading in the secondary market, the price of T-Bills rises when interest rates fall and vice versa.

 The study of market action, usually with price charts, which includes volume and open interest patterns.
-Also called chart analysis, market analysis, and more recently, visual analysis.
-See ChartSchool article on Technical Analysis.
+Also called chart analysis, market analysis and, more recently, visual analysis.
+See our ChartSchool article on Technical Analysis.

 The difference between the three-month US Treasury rates and the three-month Eurodollar contract.
 Used to measure the strength of the credit markets.

 A bearish reversal pattern consisting of three consecutive black bodies, where each day closes at or near its low and opens within the body of the previous day.